She: A History of Adventure: Modern interpretations

 Illustration by E. K. Johnson for the Graphic (1887).
 Ayesha about to enter the Pillar of Fire, with Holly, Leo, and Job dumbstruck in fear.
-Feminist literary theory identifies Ayesha's death in the fire as a punishment for her transgression of Victorian gender boundaries.
+Feminist literary theory identifies Ayesha's death in the fire as punishment for her transgression of Victorian gender boundaries.

-Feminist literary historians have tended to define the figure of She as a literary manifestation of male alarm over the "learned and crusading new woman".
-In this view, Ayesha is a terrifying and dominant figure, a prominent and influential rendering of the misogynistic "fictive explorations of female authority" undertaken by male writers that ushered in literary modernism.
-Ann Ardis, for instance, views the fears Holly harbours over Ayesha's plan to return to England as being "exactly those voiced about the New Woman's entrance in the public arena".
-According to the feminist interpretation of the narrative, the death of She acts as a kind of teleological "judgement" of her transgression of Victorian gender boundaries, with Ardis likening it to a "witch-burning".
-However, to Rider Haggard, She was an investigation into love and immortality and the demise of Ayesha the moral end of this exploration:
+H. Rider Haggard described She as an investigation into love and immortality.
+The demise of Ayesha represents the moral end of this exploration:

 When Ayesha in the course of ages grows hard, cynical, and regardless of that which stands between her and her ends, her love yet endures ... when at last the reward was in her sight ... she once more became (or at the moment imagined that she would become) what she had been before disillusion, disappointment, and two thousand wretched years of loneliness had turned her heart to stone ... and in her lover's very presence she is made to learn the thing she really is, and what is the end of earthly wisdom and of the loveliness she prised so highly.

+Feminist literary criticism has generally viewed the figure of She as a literary manifestation of male anxieties in a time when changing gender roles fueled growing recognition of the "learned and crusading new woman".
+Ayesha, a terrifying and dominant figure, exemplifies the "fictive explorations of female authority" undertaken by male writers at the outset of literary modernism.
+Ann Ardis, for instance, views the dismay Holly feels over Ayesha's plan to return to England as reflecting "exactly those [concerns] voiced about the New Woman's entrance into the public arena".
+The death of She thus acts as a kind of teleological "judgement" on her transgression of Victorian gender boundaries, with Ardis likening it to a "witch-burning".

-Indeed, far from being a radical or threatening manifestation of womanhood, recent academics have noted the extent to which the character of She conforms to traditional conceptions of Victorian femininity; in particular her deferring devotion to Kallikrates/Leo, whom she swears wifely obedience to at the story's climax: "'Behold!' and she took his [Leo's] hand and placed it upon her shapely head, and then bent herself slowly down till one knee for an instant touched the ground – 'Behold! in token of submission do I bow me to my lord!
+Scholars have more recently been inclined to note the ways the character still conforms to Victorian notions of femininity.
+Noteworthy here is the deference and devotion Ayesha exhibits towards Kallikrates/Leo, to whom she swears wifely obedience at the story's climax: "'Behold!' and she took his [Leo's] hand and placed it upon her shapely head, and then bent herself slowly down till one knee for an instant touched the ground – 'Behold! in token of submission do I bow me to my lord!
 Behold!' and she kissed him on the lips, 'in token of my wifely love do I kiss my lord'."
 Ayesha declares this to be the "first most holy hour of completed womanhood".